duhncan/GotoGrocery/index.md

 labels, interactive text boxes and buttons and grids to display data from the database.
 For more information relating to the usage of this framework visit: https://docs.microsoft.com/en-us/dotnet/desktop/winforms/windows-forms-overview?view=netframeworkdesktop-4.8

-### Interactivity
+#### Interactivity
-To provide interactivity within the application, controls which are defined by Microsoft as ‘discrete user interface (UI) element (‘s) that displays data or accepts data input’ are used to generate events by performing some action.
-These events execute some code which are implemented through methods existing within the form class which the event takes place (methods and classes are detailed below).
+To provide interactivity within the application, controls which are defined by Microsoft as ‘discrete user interface (UI) element(‘s) that displays data or accepts data input’ are used to generate events by performing some action.
+These events execute some code which is implemented through methods existing within the form class which the event takes place (methods and classes are detailed below).
 Using a Façade design pattern operations on user data are largely performed by the respective Member and Inventory classes including validation and sending queries with the database class.

-### Structure
+#### Structure
 For each form displayed to the user there is a corresponding class and designer class.
 The ‘main’ class file e.g. InventoryForm.cs contains the methods, properties and variables used for interacting with Member, Inventory and Database classes whereas the designer classes contain the windows form designer generated code which includes the initialization of control variables, values and events used within the form.

-Classes
+### Classes

-### MainForm
+#### MainForm

 As the name suggest this is the form from which all other forms are bound to provide navigation for the application.
 Using a panel the size of the main body of the application, forms once selected via the navigation to the left of the application will open and fill into this panel through the LoadForm() method taking a form as